Evie Wyld

-Evelyn Rose Strange "Evie" Wyld FRSL (born 16 June 1980) is an Anglo-Australian author.
+Evelyn Rose Strange "Evie" Wyld FRSL (born 1980) is an English author.
+Several of her novels are set in Australia, where she spent holidays with her grandparents as a child, and she has won several Australian literary awards.
 Her first novel, After the Fire, A Still Small Voice, won the John Llewellyn Rhys Prize in 2009, and her second novel, All the Birds, Singing, won the Encore Award in 2013 and the Miles Franklin Award in 2014.
 Her third novel, The Bass Rock, won the Stella Prize in 2021.

 Early life and education

+Evelyn Rose Strange Wyld was born in London in 1980.
+Her mother, who is Australian, met her English father in the late 1960s, and they had intended to live in Australia; however, her father found it not to his liking, so they stayed in England, living in Peckham Rye, South London.
+Her mother is a conservator and her father worked as an art dealer.

-Born in London in 1980, Evie Wyld grew up on her grandparents' sugar cane farm in New South Wales, Australia, although she spent most of her adult life in Peckham, south London.
-In The Guardian she recounts how as a child she suffered from viral encephalitis.
+The family visited Australia often, and Wyld retains strong memories of her grandparents' sugar cane farm in New South Wales.
+When she was a child she sometimes told people in England that she was from Australia, "to try and sound more interesting", but that was not true.

+As a child she was very introverted, and also suffered from viral encephalitis.

-She obtained a BA from Bath Spa University and an MA from Goldsmiths, University of London, both in Creative Writing.
+She obtained a BA from Bath Spa University in 2002 and an MA from Goldsmiths, University of London in 2004, both in creative writing.
+During the time in between, she worked as in a library for a stroke association.